SaveTubaTeam/saveTuba/README.md

 In our code, we are able to ID each and every minigame in the following format: G#C#L#_MINIGAME.
 For example, Grade 1 Chapter 2 Lesson 3 Reorder will look like G1C2L3_Reorder.
 The minigame's language (Kazakh, Russian, or English) is determined by the user's language preference client-side.

-Now let us look at an example interaction between our mobile app and teacher interface repos.
+Now let us look at an example interaction between our mobile app and teacher interface repos, in which students are put into classrooms and teachers give assignments to these classrooms.

-1. A student on the mobile app is in a class with the example classCode **TJOAEM**.
+1. A student on the mobile app is in a classroom with the example classCode **TJOAEM**.
 They are placed in this class on the app.
 2. In the teacher interface, a teacher assigns Grade 2 Chapter 3 Lesson 1 (thereby assigning all of the minigames contained within that lesson) to classCode **TJOAEM**.
 The assignment ID is **G2C3L1**.
 3. On the mobile app, the student sees an assignment for **G2C3L1**.
 They then complete the minigames in this lesson.
-Each minigame completion has an ID as follows: **G2C3L1**_Quiz, **G2C3L1**_Snapshot, etc.
+Each minigame completion has an ID as follows: **G2C3L1_Quiz**, **G2C3L1_Snapshot**, etc.
-4. In the teacher interface, the teacher views their students' progress in the class **TJOAEM**.
+4. In the teacher interface, the teacher views their students' progress in class **TJOAEM**.
 The interface fetches all of the completion documents for each student in class **TJOAEM**.
 For our particular example student, there is a match between the ID of a completion document and the ID of the assignment.
 This means the student has completed at least one minigame in the assigned lesson.

-A diagram detailing the backend structure of our curriculum can be found here: https://docs.google.com/drawings/d/1ovPMbssiIZCtwBWzquHQSWYXgrC_0DbvGT9WYxYoPXM.
-A diagram detailing the backend organization of users, classrooms, and teachers can be found here: https://docs.google.com/drawings/d/1raQQlftbeLA8N3h1zTlLjwmMHjUmOcFby1Mr6vSp5T0.
+A diagram detailing the backend nosql organization of our curriculum can be found here: https://docs.google.com/drawings/d/1ovPMbssiIZCtwBWzquHQSWYXgrC_0DbvGT9WYxYoPXM.
+A diagram detailing the backend nosql organization of users, classrooms, and teachers can be found here: https://docs.google.com/drawings/d/1raQQlftbeLA8N3h1zTlLjwmMHjUmOcFby1Mr6vSp5T0.

 ![Polyrepo Diagram](./readme/Polyrepo_Structure.png)

 Onto the why:

 **Q. Why does the teacher interface need only completion IDs?**
 A. In order to minimize the complexity of our system, we pass only IDs back and forth.
 This minimizes the amount of JSON being changed in our Firebase documents and adheres to typical nonrelational database patterns.
-That is to say, on the teacher interface, the completion data corresponding to an ID can be pulled on-demand using key-value pairs.
+That is to say, on the teacher interface, all of the data corresponding to a completion ID can be pulled on-demand using key-value pairs.

 **Q. Why does the mobile app need only assignment IDs?**
 A. In keeping with the above answer, we want to pass only IDs to minimize complexity.
 On the mobile app, all curriculum content is pulled on-demand from our curriculum documents in Firebase.
-So all we need is to track a student's completions via completion IDs within Firebase, and then the teacher interface has everything it needs.
+So all we need is to track a student's completions via completion IDs, and then the teacher interface has everything it needs.

-**Q. How are students organized into classes?**
+**Q. How are students organized into classrooms?**
 A. Each student is prompted to enter a class code on their initial sign-in on the mobile app.
 In Firebase, this class code is appended to the student's document once it is entered.
-The class code is also appended to the teacher's document.
+The class code is also appended to the corresponding teacher's document.

 **Q. Why is our curriculum in Google Docs?**
 A. Our non-tech teammates need a comfortable place to write new curriculum.
 They have decided on Google Docs.
 The challenge for the software team, then, is to convert all 500+ pages of curriculum documents into scriptable JSON which can be fed into Firebase.
 This challenge is solved by the script in /curriculumToFirebase